accordproject/techdocs/docs/logic-stmt.md

 ## Setting the contract state

-When inside a clause or contract, you can change the contract state as follows:
+When inside a clause or contract, you can create a contract state as follows:
 ```ergo
     set state InstallmentSaleState{
       stateId: "#1",